 Bo Bech is a crazy chef.
 You can like or dislike his cooking, but you can’t deny that he brings something new to the table.
 I was highly recommended to visit Geist for my Copenhagen trip this summer.
 Later on, I was deeply discouraged to waste my time in this place.
 The style is unique!
 I heard from a chef.
 The food is awful! my foodie friend argued.
 In the end, decided to give it a try and judge on my own.
 Personally, I loved it.

-However, I might just have been lucky, or rather extraordinarily skilled at picking the best options from a menu!
+However, I might just have been lucky, or rather extraordinarily skilled at picking the best options from a menu?
 The food certainly was very risky and different.
-I can definetely understand that some people might not like this, or that other dishes on the menu fail to impress as much as the ones I chose.
+I can definitely understand that some people might not like this, or that other dishes on the menu fail to impress as much as the ones I chose.
 Besides, I didn’t have a full meal.
-This was just a quick bite pre-dinner at restaurant Taller, which I will write about soon.
+This was just a quick bite before dinner at restaurant Taller, which I will write about soon.

 If you’re not sure how hungry you are, just order a few items to start with.
 The dishes came out extremely quickly from the kitchen!
 Probably due to me being here quite early, but also because the food looks sort of slapped onto your plate.
 No fancy spheres, cylinders or balancing of flowers here.
 I am not saying there isn’t any thought behind the presentation.
 In fact, I am sure there is a lot of thought, but it is still very simple in its form.